AMS-at-UCR/gradsem/README.md

 #### Update email obfuscator

 The officers usually link their emails on the webpage.
 We use a simple email obfuscator to avoid putting our email in plain text on the open internet.
 The file `./assets/email-obfuscator.js` contains the javascript that does this.
 Even if you don't know javascript, you can probably stare at this code for a while and figure out how it works and just edit it by hand, but if you don't want to bother with that, you can generate the code with [this](http://rot13.florianbersier.com) tool.
-Just take the code inside the innermost `script` tag  and paste it into this script filee.
+Just take the code inside the innermost `script` tag  and paste it into this script file.
 You'll also need to change the `"obf"` to something like `"lastname-email"`.
 You can use the existing code in this file as reference, but you should ultimately overwrite it.

 #### Edit page